LaudemPax/MethodenKI/README.md

 - Chapter 11 sorta done -> Vertiefung no clue, maybe extend 11.4 at the end

 - Chapter 12 done (maybe add SVM at the end if got time)-> Vertiefung stuff with the tools presetented.
 KNIME etc

+# TODO

+- Add final image of start screen in chapter 15.1

+- See if wumpus qualifies as Vertiefung

+- Introduce the Vertiefungsprojects in the Bericht

+- Vertiefung of everything else oh god